Finnoy Travel - Travel Stories and Reviews

 Price

-VR uses dynamic pricing.
-A ticket from Helsinki to Turku costs from 6 to 30 euros one-way.
+VR uses dynamic pricing—a ticket from Helsinki to Turku costs 6 to 30 euros one-way.
 A ride from Helsinki to Lapland costs from 40 to 100 euros.
 People who prefer to have their cabin must be ready to pay about 50 euros more.
 Taking a car to the train costs about 40 euros.

 In Finland, travelling by train is not cheap.
 Usually, taking a bus or even flying becomes cheaper.
-Luckily, VR has sale campaigns now and then and by booking a ticket at the right moment, it is possible to get an affordable rate.
+Luckily, VR has sale campaigns now and then, and booking a ticket at the right moment makes it possible to get an affordable rate.
 In recent years, the prices have been going down.

 Ticket Inspection

 A conductor inspects tickets on long-distance trains after every station.
 It is the passenger's responsibility to show the ticket in the first possible inspection.
-The e-ticket can be shown via VR's mobile app.
+The e-ticket can be demonstrated via VR's mobile app.

 Supplementary Services

 On long-distance trains, there are paid extra services.
-You can choose a seat above a restaurant carriage which is sometimes more expensive.
+You can choose a seat above a restaurant carriage, which is sometimes more expensive.
 Selecting a seat from a closed 2- or 4-seat department costs more than the regular tickets.
-In long-distance trains, having extra luggage or a bicycle charged additional fees.
+In long-distance trains, having extra luggage or a bicycle charges additional fees.
 No extra fees need to be paid when travelling with them on commuter trains.

 Changes and Cancellations